jonnyspicer/jonnyspicer.com/content/dinner.md

 ## What
 Dinner, with myself (Jonny) and my partner, JBC herself.
 Everything will be vegetarian, and there will be at least one vegan option.
 We'll provide the food, but please BYOB as we're not big drinkers ourselves.

-We're also going to try and play [People Bingo](https://twitter.com/RichardMCNgo/status/1607975232484298752) (although probably not using the same squares as that link).
-When you arrive, you'll be handed a bingo sheet and a dabber of some kind.
-You'll have to interact with other people there in order to mark off squares - there will be a prize for the first person to get a verified bingo!

 ## Who
 You!
 If you're reading this, it's presumably because you found the link as part of the WhatsApp group, in which case, you and yours are invited.